davidben/tls-trust-expressions/explainer.md

 flexibility will also simplify the post-quantum transition itself, as different post-quantum CAs may be added at different times.

+### Minimizing Server Operator Burden

+In reasoning through PKI deployment strategies, one of our primary goals is to minimize server operator burden.
+Where possible, permit server operators to make simpler, high-level decisions (e.g. which ACME endpoint(s) cover the clients they need), with automation handling the rest.

+This is important because there are many HTTPS servers on the web, operated by different parties.
+While some strategies, such as fingerprinting or manually collecting an optimal set of intermediates, can be done by a small number of large hosting providers, they are impractical for a more diverse set of HTTPS servers.
+Avoiding this overhead helps both support the current server diversity and to maintain it going forward.

+This means:

+* **Prefer fewer mechanisms with broad coverage, over more mechanisms that cover individual scenarios.** While one cannot solve every problem at once, broad coverage minimizes software updates needed.
+If one mechanism addresses multiple similar PKI scenarios, it can be implemented in server software once, then used whenever each of these scenarios arise.
+In contrast, inventing a bespoke mechanism for each kind of PKI transition resets the protocol deployment clock each time.

+* **Prefer unambiguous, systematic server decisions.** While an individual deployment might observe that, e.g., all of their newer clients support some CA, or use more complex fingerprinting mechanisms, this requires server operators to make risk assessments about imprecise properties of their client base.
+It cannot be generalized and automated.
+In contrast, a mechanism that directly negotiates the selection critera can be implemented in the TLS library, with HTTPS software and server operators only providing the inputs.
+  See "Considered Alternatives" for further discussion of the implications of imprecise strategies.

+* **Shift work from server operators to CAs and root programs.** CAs are well-positioned to react to changes in root program requirements.
+They mint the certificates and maintain relationships with both server operators and the root programs whose requirements they follow.
+User security improvements are dramatically easier to deploy when only CAs and root programs need to act.

+* **Minimize additional risk during incident response.** As root program requirements change over time, servers may need to change in response, e.g. migrating to a new CA when an old one is distrusted.
+Such changes, however, are inherently risky to the server operator, because an old client may be depending on the old configuration.
+This makes incident response much riskier and more difficult for the ecosystem.
+Robust certificate negotiation relieves this tension.

 ## Overview

 See the [draft specification](https://davidben.github.io/tls-trust-expressions/draft-davidben-tls-trust-expr.html#name-overview) for an overview of the protocol.